 - Scalability of working teams is easy since the process is already described and new developers understand the requirements without stress.
 The entire team can work on a large project without confusions and any problems.

 - Same goes for your product scalability - the process is much easier when everyone is on the same page.
 Also, if you are planning a large project, scalability would be a built-in requirement for it and therefore the entire infrastructure would be created in such a way that it would scale easily.

 - It offers developers with a precisely defined contingency plan, so you don’t end up with the “failing to plan is planning to fail” poster child.
 The chances of failure are minimized since the developer would know the requirements and therefore work within the plan.

 While there are many approaches to writing per se, the technical specification requires, well, technical writing skills and wording.
 It should deal with concrete terms that are unanimously understood and therefore avoid creating confusion.

 Your TS document, as a result, should include the following:

 - Table of contents: usually technical documentation is a lengthy document, therefore the table of contents helps to navigate it.

 - Assigning titles (signature blocks for authorities)

 - Definition of terms used

-The steps below outline the procedure to follow and significant parts in how to write a technical specification document.
+The steps below outline the procedure to follow and significant parts of how to write a technical specification document.